 Watch this video to explore thoroughly all the game components, setup, game flow, some cards’ features, final phase and scoring.

 Each player receives one Resource token of each type, a Hub board, a Reference card, and a Specialist card from the deck.

-A Hub board represents a scientific research institution managed by a player.
-It has several departments that players will staff with a variety of professionals.
+Hub boards represent the scientific research institution the player manages.
+It has several departments that players will staff with a variety of Specialists.
 You’ll have construction workers, engineers, scientists, testers and astronauts working for you.

 Each illustration in the game depicts an existing satellite, spaceship or space station.
-There are eight Soviet and two US spacecrafts in the game.
+There are eight Soviet and two US spacecraft in the game.

-On your turn you may perform one of the following two actions:
+On your turn you may perform one of the following actions:

-For full gameplay description and all the details check out the Rulebook.
+For a full gameplay description, check out the Rulebook.